Online-Memory/online-memory/README.md

 #### Iam

 The AWS Identity and Access Management service will be used to manage the access/permissions to the different services allowing them to interact with each other

+#### CloudWatch

+CloudWatch is used for debugging the backend services running on AWS.
+This is not enabled by default and it recommended to only turn this on on a Development or Staging environment.
+To enable the debug mode, uncomment the last section of the `serverless.yml` file inside the `packages/server` folder

 ## Changelog Script